serge-web/serge/README.md

 The top level project contains scripts that are then executed for all packages.

-- `lint`  Checks syntax and simple errors in javascript files.
+- `lint`  Checks syntax and simple errors in javascript and stylesheet files.
 - `test`  Runs tests in all the packages.
 - `build` Runs the build script in all packages which require building.
 - `start` Runs the complete application in demo mode.
-- `start:client` Only starts the client application.
+- `start-client` Only starts the client application.
-- `start:server` Only starts the server application.
+- `start-server` Only starts the server application.
+- `develop` Runs the client and server applications as well as the Storybook application and watches for typescript errors.
-- `serge` A friendly alias for `start:server`
+- `serge` A friendly alias for `start-server`

 ## Database commands